panaversity/learn-agentic-ai/01_ai_agents_first/28_context_engineering/readme.md

 ---

-Sure!
 Here's a **comprehensive tutorial on Context Engineering**, ideal for developers, product designers, and AI enthusiasts working with language models.

 ---